heinu123/PlayIntegrityNEXT/PIFS downloader/README.md

 Magisk, busybox and termux

 # Issues
-Use with play integrity fix v14.6 only (not working with play integrity fix 14.8 and 14.9 for some users).
+Use with play integrity fix v15.1

 # Support
 Telegram :